-Continuing our fourth day in Israel, we said goodbye to Kibbutz Haon Guest House on the Sea o Galilee, saw the traditional site on the Jordan River where Jesus was baptized, then drove to Masada and from there to the Dead Sea.
 Did you know that the Dead Sea is the lowest place on earth?
-I don’t know exactly what the implications of that are except that I’ve been there and it sound pretty cool to say I’ve been to the lowest place on earth.
+I don’t know exactly what the implications of that are except that I’ve been there, and it sounds pretty cool to say I’ve been to the lowest place on earth.
 Ha ha!

-We arrived to an area like a public park where you have to pay to get in.
-Just past the entrance was the changing rooms.
+Our bus pulled into a public park area.
+There was a fee to enter.
+Just past the entrance were the changing rooms.
 I was still feeling a little jittery about taking off by myself from the panic attack earlier that day, but I headed to the dressing room alone.
-I entered the room and that’s what it was, a room.
-Women were stripping in front of me.
-This was not normal for me!
+I entered the room, and that’s what it was, a big empty room.
+Women were stripping in front of me!
+This was not normal for me.
 There was absolutely positively no way I was changing out in the open.
 I spotted a bathroom stall open and ran for it.
-I may or may not have held up the bathroom line changing in the stall, but I hurried as much as I could.
-Whew.
+I may or may not have held up the bathroom line while changing in the stall, but I hurried as much as I could.

-I really dislike wearing a swim suit in front of people I know anyway.
+I really dislike wearing a swim suit in front of people I know.
 Strangers I don’t care, but not people I know.
 I’m not sure why exactly.
 If this hadn’t been a one of a kind experience, I wouldn’t have done it, but alas there I went.

 Floating in the Dead Sea is all about the experience versus a sight to see.
 We were rushed through this.
+Our tour had an hour slotted for the entire experience from the time we got there till time to be back on the bus.
 I wish we had had more time to just relax and enjoy it.
-I think the entire tour had an hour from the time we got there till time to be back on the bus.
 Was it really worth it?
-I was SO cool!
+Yes!
+It was SO cool!

 Walking into the Dead Sea is very squishy.
 Your feet sink in the mud and you feel like you’re going to fall.
 Walking out in it is next to impossible.
-Just sit down and float as soon as you can even though it’s shallow.
+I found that the best thing to do was just sit down and float possible even though the water is shallow.

 The mud is supposed to be very good for your skin.
 People all over were covering themselves with it like our photo bomber back there.